 Norway in a Nutshell is the most famous tour in Norway.
 The route passes through the stunning landscapes in Norway, through the UNESCO fjords and mountains, linking Oslo with Bergen.
 Typically, it is travelled by the means of public transport, which includes trains, buses, and boats.
 It goes through Geilo (where you can try dog sledding), passes a little town of Flam (correctly spelled Flåm), and connects it with Myrdal with the scenic Flam Railway.
 The journey is world-famous and very popular in the summertime.

 This area in Norway is particularly famous because of the beautiful gift of nature – a long and narrow fjord.
-Nærøyfjord is a part of the UNESCO World Heritage List and every year draws in a lot of tourists.
+Nærøyfjord is a UNESCO World Heritage Site and every year it draws in a lot of tourists.
 The little village in the area, that got famous because of the railway is called Flåm.
 A bit bigger one, lying nearby, is Aurland.